knowii-oss/knowii/CONTRIBUTING.md

 WARNING: If you make changes to the API, then don't forget to add tests, and to update that JSON file.

+#### Slugs

+We create slugs for the different concepts using the following library: https://github.com/cviebrock/eloquent-sluggable Take a look at the `Community` model and `CreateCommunity` to see how it's used.
+Basically, the `slug` field need to exist on the model, the model must use certain traits, implement a function, and the library derives the slug automatically based on some other field.
+For instance, we use the "name" field for communities.
+The library ensures that slugs are unique, which is key.

 ### Configuration

 #### Fortify